 Only medication in its ORIGINAL container from the store or pharmacy is accepted.
 Non-Prescription medications in small-sized bottles are preferred due to limited storage space.
 Both prescription and nonprescription medication sent to the school must have current labeling on the bottle.
 Medication in bottles that have expired labeling will not be given to the student.
 The medication in the bottle must MATCH the label, MATCH the student, MATCH the Authorization Form and have a CURRENT prescription label on the bottle.
 A new prescription bottle with correct labeling is required for any dosage change.
 The school cannot alter dosages without a new authorization form from you and/or your doctor/healthcare provider.
 At the designated time, the student will go to the clinic to take the medication.
 Assistance/supervision by the school clinic personnel will be given in accordance with the instructions on the authorization form.
 The parent/legal guardian should notify the school when assistance is needed for the student taking medication in order to maintain an appropriate medication schedule.
-Medication is a parental responsibility; therefore, Fulton County School System employees will not assume any liability for supervising or administering medication, and Fulton County Schools retains the privilege of refusing to supervise/assist in administering medication, except where otherwise required by law.
+Medication is a parental responsibility; therefore, Fulton County School System employees will not assume any liability for supervising or administering medication, axcept where otherwise required by law.